 Physical coordination tests

 Police officers can also ask you to do physical coordination tests if they suspect you’ve taken drugs or alcohol.
-They can ask you to do physical coordination tests only or in addition to the tests using approved screening devices.

 For example, they can ask you to walk in a straight line, turn or stand on one foot while counting out loud without losing balance.